Multimessenger Astronomy Beyond the Standard Model: New Window from Quantum Sensors: Introduction

 Screening mechanisms are critical in determining the feasibility of multimessenger astronomy, as in high-density environments, back-action effects can lead to severe screening, causing significant delays between astrophysical messengers and ULB signals—potentially that can exceed the live-time of experiments.
 In extreme cases, exponential suppression due to screening could render ULB detection entirely unfeasible.

 In this work, we systematically investigate screening effects during ULB propagation and detection in the context of multimessenger astronomy, addressing whether such signals can be observed in coincidence with standard astrophysical messengers from the same source despite screening.
-We focus on three key aspects: source properties, field propagation to detectors at or in vicinity of Earth, and detection strategies.
+We focus on three key aspects: source properties, field propagation to detectors at or in the vicinity of Earth, and detection strategies.
+This analysis builds on the relativistic axion burst framework introduced in Ref.~\cite{Eby:2021ece}, while quantum sensor networks provide a natural platform for correlated multimessenger searches for ultralight fields, as discussed in Ref.~\cite{Dailey:2020sxa}.
 For quadratic couplings that exhibit screening, the same interaction governing detection also drives screening, leading to an interplay where stronger couplings enhance both signal strength and screening effects.
 We analyze both scalar and pseudoscalar fields in a general framework, incorporating screening effects and expanding the characterization of potential sources.
 Our findings further motivate the search for correlated transient signals of ULBs alongside astrophysical messengers such as GWs, photons, and neutrinos.
 By exploring both positive and negative couplings, we demonstrate that ULB signals can remain detectable alongside SM signals even in the presence of screening effects.
 This has significant implications for the feasibility of multimessenger astronomy beyond the SM.

 The paper is structured as follows.
 In Sec.~\ref{sec:EFT}, we outline how ULB couplings emerge within the framework of effective field theory (EFT).
 Sec.~\ref{sec:screening} details the screening mechanism.
 Then, in Sec.~\ref{sec:sources} we characterize the general properties of emission sources.
 In Sec.~\ref{sec:propagation}, we examine how screening influences the propagation of ULB fields through interstellar and intergalactic media.
 The detection prospects for ULBs are discussed in Sec.~\ref{sec:detection}.
 We present our findings in Sec.~\ref{sec:results} and conclude with an outlook on multimessenger astronomy beyond the SM in Sec.~\ref{sec:conclusion}.
 Throughout the paper, we adopt natural units, setting $c = \hbar = 1$.